New Nationalism (Theodore Roosevelt)

-New Nationalism was Theodore Roosevelt's Progressive political platform during the 1912 election.
+New Nationalism was a policy platform first proposed by former President of the United States Theodore Roosevelt in a speech in Osawatomie, Kansas on August 31, 1910.

+The progressive nationalist policies outlined in the speech would form the basis for his campaign for a third term as president in the 1912 election, first as a candidate for the Republican Party nomination and then as a Progressive.

 Speech

-Roosevelt made the case for what he called "the New Nationalism" in a speech in Osawatomie, Kansas, on August 31, 1910.
+As noted by one historian, "Theodore Roosevelt's political views lurched further to the left after his departure from the White House."
+This was demonstrated when Roosevelt made the case for what he called "the New Nationalism" in a speech in Osawatomie, Kansas, on August 31, 1910.
 The central issue he argued was government protection of human welfare and property rights, but he also argued that human welfare was more important than property rights.
 He insisted that only a powerful federal government could regulate the economy and guarantee justice, and that a President can succeed in making his economic agenda successful only if he makes the protection of human welfare his highest priority.
 Roosevelt believed that the concentration in industry was a natural part of the economy.
 He wanted executive agencies, not courts, to regulate business.
 The federal government should be used to protect the laboring men, women and children from exploitation.
-In terms of policy, Roosevelt's platform included a broad range of social and political reforms advocated by progressives.